AlexToop/nodejs-remind/README.md

 # nodejs-remind
-A website to help provide reminders for day-to-day activites.
+A website to help provide reminders for day-to-day activities.